10 marketing & sales tactics to improve senior living occupancy

 #1 Make sure all sales personnel have formal training.

-No matter how small or temporary a role, make sure each staff member has formal training on sales etiquette and strategy.
+No matter how small or temporary a role, make sure each staff member has formal training on sales etiquette and strategy in addition to the technology tools used to track prospect interaction.
 Include weekend staff, after-hours reception, and other roles outside of your 9-to-5 lineup.
 One slip up could mean an irreversible impression and a lost sale.

 #2 Be open and transparent with community information.